Hub of northern Spain's staunchly independent Basque region, Bilbao was a gay Mecca

 exclusively gay discos in Bilbao - guys who want to move it generally end up dancing

-the night away here.
-Other options include trendy but expensive mixed clubs like
+the night away in trendy but expensive mixed clubs like

 The most reliable and popular sauna in town is Ego, located in a complex off Plaza